 If you’re looking into the cost to open a bar, you’re in the right place.
-Between licensing, finding a space, and buying everything you'll need, the question of how much does it cost to open a bar is answered by a large number-it even factors in on a restaurant profit and loss statement for bars.
+Between business licenses, finding a space, and buying everything you'll need, the question of how much does it cost to open a bar is answered by a large number-it even factors in on a restaurant profit and loss statement for bars.
 There's sure to be costs you're expecting, like the liquor license and taxes.
+Those are an average cost to run a bar.

 Opening a Bar With No Experience